Emergency Doctor Jobs Australia

 Metropolitan Tertiary Centres

-Major metropolitan emergency departments handle the highest volumes and most complex presentations.
-Despite their size, many tertiary EDs carry ongoing vacancies, particularly at the senior registrar and staff specialist level.
-The constant pressure on these departments means that hospitals are often willing to offer competitive packages to secure experienced clinicians.
+Big metropolitan EDs handle the highest volumes and most complex cases.
+Despite their size, many carry ongoing vacancies at the senior registrar and staff specialist level.
+Hospitals in this situation are usually willing to offer competitive packages to land experienced clinicians who can hit the ground running.

 Outer Metropolitan and Growth Areas